Updated 4/7/25

 Cookie Dough Brownies Recipe Notes

-Dry Stuff: When mixing up these brownies, you’ll notice the directions call for you to combine the dry ingredients separately.
+Dry Stuff: When mixing these brownies, you’ll notice the directions call for you to combine the dry ingredients separately.
 There are two main reasons for this.
 First, it disperses ingredients evenly for a consistent flavor profile.
-Secondly, it requires less mixing when you add the wet stuff.
-Overmixing produces a tough leathery product.
+Second, it requires less mixing when you add the wet stuff.
+Overmixing produces a tough, leathery product.

-Filling: The cookie dough filling requires unsalted room temperature butter for the creaming process.
-This will make it light and fluffy and addictingly delicious.
+Filling: The cookie dough filling requires unsalted room-temperature butter for the creaming process.
+This will make it light, fluffy, and addictively delicious.
+Add filling in large spoonfuls to cooled brownies.
+I like to use a small offset spatula to spread it into an even layer.

 Resting Time: Your cookie dough brownies will taste better if they’ve had a couple of hours resting time in the icebox to set up, so all the flavors have adequate time to mingle.